Nstamour-art/XogotDocs/Documentation.docc/Differences.md

 ## Only gdscript

-Xogot does not include support for C#, nor other compiled languages, including Swift and Rust
+Xogot does not include support for C#, nor other compiled languages, including Swift and Rust.

 ## Only gdscript add-ons and plugins

 Xogot only support addons and plugins that are written in gdscript.
 Extensions written in C++, C#, or other compiled languages are not currently supported.